 In Maths and Physics we can use vectors to describe the locations of points in real space.
 In Data Science we can use these same vectors to describe the locations of data points in other, more abstract spaces.
 By picturing data in this way – imagining it existing as a series of locations, shapes or geometric objects – we can uncover a special way of understanding the data.

 In this module you will find out about modelling space, how to describe geometric objects and their transformations (ways of moving them - through rotation, reflection or other movements).
 Through this study you will gain the ability to model abstract space, learning important techniques for visualising and manipulating data.

-Analysis & Optimisation: Analysis describes the continuous functions underpinning all mathematical modeling.
+Analysis describes the continuous functions underpinning all mathematical modelling.
 Some of these topics – such as differentiation and integration - might be familiar from school.
 Analysis can also help us improve processes and organisations by optimisation: what is the maximal benefit, the minimal cost, the best fit model, or the optimal way of performing a process?
 Analysis forms the basis of operational research, and helps us understand complex systems or organisations.

-Communication (taught with Biology BSc): We focus on both the communication of science and the science of communication.
+We focus on both the communication of science and the science of communication.
 You will learn about cognitive pathways and the social and psychological aspects of communication.
-You will learn about story telling for general audiences and how to keep listeners and readers engaged.
-You will produce talks, posters and group presentations and summarise your knowledge and research through story telling.
+You will learn about storytelling for general audiences and how to keep listeners and readers engaged.
+You will produce talks, posters and group presentations and summarise your knowledge and research through storytelling.

 Level 2 builds upon the foundations in computer science, mathematics and multidisciplinary communication laid at level 1.

 You will develop your ability to mathematically model and simulate diverse phenomena in the world around you, both analytically and via computer simulations.
 Your computational skills will be extensively developed towards advanced programming and data handling techniques.